Home Log in Sign up Profile Log out

 Venetian and Italian are both Romance languages derived from Latin, but they differ in pronunciation, vocabulary, and grammar.
 Venetian has its own set of sounds, uses different verb conjugations, and shows unique grammatical features.
 For example, Venetian changes the order of pronouns in questions.
 These distinctions make Venetian a true language in its own right, not just a dialect.

 Mi son de Padova, e ti?
-(I am from Padova, and you?)
+Sono di Padova, e tu?
+I am from Padua, and you?

-Ancoi mi son molto contento (Today I am very happy)
+Ancoi mi son molto contento Oggi sono molto contento Today I am very happy

 Some Important Venetian Words

 Here’s a short list of common Venetian words and expressions you might hear.
-Some are very difficult to translate directly:
+Some of them are very difficult to translate directly.

 Ció

-An informal interjection, it has no literal translation, it csan be used to express surprise, agreement, or emphasis.
+An informal interjection with no literal translation.
+It can be used to express surprise, agreement, or emphasis.
 Although many Italians see it as a hallmark of Venetian speech, it’s actually not so widely used in the Venetian Lagoon.

 Schei